cosmicrafts/cosmicrafts-dao/src/frontend/src/assets/markdown/en/sustainability.md

 1. Are the types of risks outlined comprehensive, or are there additional risks we should address?
 2. Do the proposed safeguards feel adequate for addressing these risks?
 Are there areas where we need stronger measures?
-3. Are there specific visuals or metrics you’d like to see in this section to enhance understanding?
+3. Are there specific visuals or metrics you'd like to see in this section to enhance understanding?
 4. Is the balance between technical details and accessibility appropriate for this audience?